ArjunPukale/mix_and_fix/README.md

 # Mix and Fix
-A game for kids.
-15 numbers are provided on a 4 X 4  board.
-User can drag numbers only on the X or Y axis if there is an empty neighboring cell.
-Game is over if user can order all numbers and leave cell #16 empty
+A game.
+15 numbers are provided randomly on a 4 X 4 board.
+User can drag numbers only on X and Y-axis provided if there is an empty neighbor cell.
+Game is over if user can order all numbers and leave  the cell #16 empty.
+Play the game here http://barayeazadi.com/fix.html